East Sussex Finescale

 Stopping train starting here formed pull-push set (Platform 4 Down Bay)

 In order to achieve these services all the through platforms would be able to handle 8-car trains (usually 2 BIL /2 HAL formations).
-Used mainly for departing pull-push services the Down Bay handles just 4-coach lengths (i.e. Locomotive + van + 2-car pull-push set).
+Used mainly for departing pull-push services the Down Bay handles just 4-coach lengths (i.e. locomotive and 2-car pull-push set augmented).

 4 SUB (inc. augmented units), 2 NOL, and 2/4 EPB (BR & SR types) units all operate the stopping services up to London Bridge and the Portsmouth Harbour services utilise 4 COR /4 CEP /2 HAP units on the fast (non-stop) services with 2 BIL /2 HAL combinations on the semi-fasts.
 An 8 LAV (2 x 4-car) formation will inevitable creep in at some stage.
 Southampton services variously use Maunsell, Bulleid or BR Mk1 corridor stock with one each hour stopping at Ewhurst Green; the other hour at Midhurst.

 Set 904 was redeployed from the Oxted lines to operate the (Guildford) /Cranleigh /Ewhurst Green peak hour service into London Bridge.
-Weekdays this would be kept overnight at Ewhurst Green (along with a suburban emu formation) running ecs to Guildford (reverse) ready for the single morning peak service back through Cranleigh to Ewhurst Green thence on to London Bridge.
-Several peak hour services ran into Waterloo joining the South Western main line at Raynes Park.
+Weekdays this would be kept overnight at Ewhurst Green (along with a suburban emu formation) running ecs to Guildford (reverse) ready for one of the two morning peak services from Cranleigh to Ewhurst Green thence on to London Bridge.
+Several peak hour suburban services ran into Waterloo from Ewhurst Green joining the South Western main line at Raynes Park.

 In terms of Reading services ex.SECR Birdcage and ex.SR Maunsell sets were used along with Mk1 non-corridor 3-car sets displaced from Exmouth Junction services.
-Both the Reading and Guildford services also used pull-push sets.
-However, all were now under threat from the new 2H Hastings 2H /3H Hampshire units; I have tweaked the time period here with the first of the (green liveried) 3R Tadpole units making the occasional appearance on services from Reading.
+Both the Reading and Guildford services also used 2-car pull-push sets; some augmented with an additional Maunsell SO.
+However, all were now under threat from the new 2H Hastings 2H /3H Hampshire units on services from Reading.

 the London end scale track mainline S&C in place a train of visiting